Club Racing Experience

 What is the New England Region Club Racing Experience?

-The Club Racing Experience (CRE) in New England Region SCCA is back for 2024.
+The Club Racing Experience (CRE) in New England Region SCCA is back for 2025.
 Every year we have drivers of all ages gain experience racing in wheel-to-wheel sports car competition, learn about race craft, accumulate track the time and race starts needed to earn their competition license, and just have fun!

 We invite you to join us at the race track in 2024 to experience wheel-to-wheel racing.
 There are four CRE weekend events scheduled at three different tracks:

-- July 6 in Thompson, Connecticut
+- July 5 in Thompson, Connecticut

-- July 27-28 in Loudon, New Hampshire
+- July 26-27 in Loudon, New Hampshire

-- September 7-8 in Palmer, Massachusetts
+- September 6-7 in Palmer, Massachusetts

 Who can race in the CRE events?

-Participation is open to any SCCA regular or weekend member.
+Participation is open to any SCCA regular member.
 No special doctor’s physical examination or competition license are required.
 Everyone 18 years or older with a valid driver’s license or young members between ages of 14-17 years old who hold a valid SCCA Novice Permit are eligible.
 Participating members must attest to their good health, sign both track and club waivers, have a race car that passes tech inspection, and wear all the required driver’s safety gear.

 Members who have previously enjoyed the Club Racing Experience include: